-630 issues and opportunities available within the clinical data provided in IHE profiles to assist in the automation of the reconciliation process.
+There are a number of considerations that implementers should consider when creating these algorithms.
+The heuristics described below are provided to make implementers aware of the issues and opportunities available within the clinical data provided in IHE profiles to assist in the

+600 automation of the reconciliation process.
 The same can also be applied to implementation guides using CDA constructs.

-There are a few cases where the RECON Profile mandates a particular behavior of the system implementing the actor.
-These are described in each of the following sections as numbered conformance requirements in the sections below.
+There are a few cases where the RECON Profile mandates a particular behavior of the system implementing the Reconciliation Agent Actor.
+These are described in numbered conformance requirements in the sections below.
+We have ordered these heuristics based on the relevance to the reconciliation process.

-X.4.1.1 Identity
+X.4.2.1 Identity

-Each entry appearing in a CDA implementation guide or an IHE content profile in the PCC Technical Framework has a universally unique identifier which is typically required.
+Each entry appearing in a CDA implementation guide or an IHE content profile in the PCC Technical Framework has at least one universally unique identifier which is required.
 The identifiers are distinct from the codes which indicate the type of entry.
-The identifier represents
+The identifier represents that instance of the event and no other, whereas the same code could be applied to two different

 - that instance of the event and no other, whereas the same code could be applied to two different occurrences of the same event.
 For example, each prescription ordered for a patient has a universally unique identifier.
 If two entries for a prescription for penicillin contain the same identifier, according to the rules of the standards used, they must represent the same prescription event.
-That equivalence cannot be assumed when they contain the same drug code (e.g., - 645 penicillin).

-The identity concept may be approached in multiple ways depending on the source of the data itself.
-For example should a CDA document be used as the source the document identifier may be used in conjunction with the universally unique identifier to represent the instance of the data element.
-In the case of a QED query the QED query identifier may be used in conjunction with

-650 the universally unique identifier to achieve the same end effect.
+That equivalence cannot be assumed when they contain the same drug code (e.g., penicillin). - The identity concept may be approached in multiple ways depending on the source of the data itself.
+For example, when a CDA document is used as the source the document identifier may be used in conjunction with the universally unique identifier to represent the instance of the data element.
+In the case of a QED query the QED query identifier may be used in conjunction with - 620 the universally unique identifier to achieve the same end effect.
 This profile recommends such an approach but no explicit requirements are placed as this will be dependent on each implementation.

-X.4.1.1.1 Maintenance and Verification of Original Identity
+X.4.2.1.1 Maintenance and Verification of Original Identity